 The Church Agencies Network – Disaster Operations (CAN DO) is a sub-group of CAN, comprising eight of its eleven agencies.
 CAN DO was formed in 2015, as a means of strengthening and better coordinating its member agency work in disaster and humanitarian crises.
 It is approved to participate with DFAT and some of Australia’s leading humanitarian agencies in the Humanitarian Partnership Agreement.

 Transform Aid International has been a member of CAN DO since it was formed, having played a leadership role in its formation.

-Sixty years ago, the origins of Transform Aid International began.
+More than sixty years ago, the origins of Transform Aid International began.